 The beluga is easy to spot due to its almost pure white, yellowish or pale gray color.
 They have no mottling on either side.

 Beluga whales grow from 9.8-18 ft (3-5.5m) with a weight of 1,100-3,500 lbs.
 They have a gestation period of 12-14.5 months and give birth to one calf.

-Beluga whales eat a wide variety of fish, squid, octopus and molluscs.
+Beluga whales eat a wide variety of fish, squid, octopus, and mollusks.

-They change color as they get older, with a pale gray at birth, then dark-brown to brownish-gray, then completely white at the age of ten years old.
+They change color as they age, with a pale gray at birth, then dark-brown to brownish-gray, then utterly white at the age of ten.

 Big Brown Bat

 The big brown bat is an insectivore that eats beetles primarily but also consumes other flying insects like moths, flies, and wasps.

 They live in all types of habitats, with a lifespan ranging from 18 to 20 years.
 This animal carries a lot of diseases, including rabies and parasites such as tapeworms and fleas.

 The big brown bat is a small, nocturnal flying mammal.
 They live in colonies and use echolocation to locate objects while flying at night.
 The color varies from brown to black.